loopy750/SRT-Stats-Monitor/modifications/resources/quick_start_guide.md

 Resolving "Test #6 of 10 failed".

 For fresh installs, this is a quick guide to get everything working.
-All **README.md** & **Readme.txt** instructions must then be read and followed for your scenes and connections to function correctly.
+All **README.md** & **Readme.txt** instructions must then be read and followed for your scenes and connections to function correctly. **OBS WebSocket 5.x** is included with the latest OBS Studio.
 Select your version:

 [Loopy SRT Monitor v1.1.1 w/ OBS v29.1](#loopy-srt-monitor-v111-w-obs-v291)
 [Loopy SRT Monitor v1.0.0 w/ OBS v28.0](#loopy-srt-monitor-v100-w-obs-v280)